gaois/terminologue/website/docs/intro.en.md

 ![The Administration section where you can configure various lists for your termbase, such as part-of-speech labels (shown here).](/docs/intro05.png)

 Other properties of your termbase can be configured in the *Configuration* section.
 One important thing you have control over is who has access to the termbase and who can make changes there, besides yourself.
 This can be found under *Users*.
 You will see your own e-mail address listed there.
 This means that you have access to this termbase.
-You can add other users here and configure their access privileges (for example: some users can edit entries and other cannot, some users can only edit entries but cannot delete or create them, some users cannot edit metadata, and so on).
+You can add other users here and configure their access privileges (for example: some users can edit entries and others cannot, some users can only edit entries but cannot delete or create them, some users cannot edit metadata, and so on).
 Any user on this list will have access to your termbase – provided they have a Terminologue account.
 The next time they log in, they will see the termbase listed under *Your termbases* on the Terminologue homepage.

 ![Configuring who can access your termbase.](/docs/intro06.png)